Short films by Studio Ghibli: Looking for a House

 Looking for a House (やどさがし, Yadosagashi) debuted in January 2006 and is 12 minutes long.

 Fuki sets out with a big rucksack in high spirits on a journey to look for a new house.
 Along her way, Fuki encounters and befriends numerous manifestations of the natural world, from fish to insects to a kami who resembled Totoro.
 All the sound effects in this film were done by human voice.
 As a nod to the non-Japanese speaking audience, this short film contains little to no spoken Japanese, and the story is conveyed almost entirely through art and sound effects.
 Sound is also depicted on screen as animated writing.
 The original story and screenplay were written by Hayao Miyazaki.

 A Sumo Wrestler's Tail

-A Sumo Wrestler's Tail (ちゅうずもう) is a Japanese animated fantasy short film directed by Akihiko Yamashita and written by Hayao Miyazaki.
+A Sumo Wrestler's Tail (ちゅうずもう, Chūzumō) is a Japanese animated fantasy short film directed by Akihiko Yamashita and written by Hayao Miyazaki.
 It premiered at the Ghibli Museum in 2010.
 Miyazaki based the story on the Japanese folk tale Nezumi no Sumō.

-Chu Zumo is the story of an old farmer who discovers a group of rats heading to a sumo wrestling bout.
+It tells the story of an old farmer who discovers a group of rats heading to a sumo wrestling bout.
 After they lose miserably he decides to feed the rats to boost their chances of winning.

 Mr. Dough and the Egg Princess

 Mr. Dough and the Egg Princess (パン種とタマゴ姫, Pandane to Tamago Hime) is a 2010 short film.
-It is 12 minutes long.
+It is 12 minutes long and tells the story of the Egg Princess' and her new friend Mr. Dough's escape from Baba Yagas palace.
+Notably, the film does not contain dialogue but relies on sound effects and a baroque music soundtrack by Antonio Vivaldi and Joe Hisaishi.